Why don't I use WordPress for this site?

 I'm a WordPress developer and have tons of experience building and running WordPress sites, so it would be natural for me to create a site using WordPress for my own personal site.
 But it's so easy to become a one-trick pony in a world that's always moving, so trying new things is key to being a better developer.
 Even if you don't end up using your new skills directly, trying new things opens your mind to other ways of doing some of the common problems found in most programming frameworks.
 So for example, this site built using Jekyll exposed me to Ruby, which up until this point I had gracefully avoided.

-One thing I learned quickly working in Jekyll is how much I like templating languages to split the code from the view.
-WordPress is great in many ways, but there’s only so many times you can enjoy writing
+One thing I learned quickly working with a static site generator is how much I like templating languages to split the code from the view.
+WordPress is great in many ways, but there's only so many times you can enjoy writing